hieu3210/pyLTS/README.md

 License
 -------
-See the included `LICENSE` for terms.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the included `LICENSE` file or https://www.gnu.org/licenses/gpl-3.0.en.html

 Contact
 -------
-For questions or collaboration, open an issue or contact the repository maintainer.
+For questions or collaboration, open an issue or contact the authors.
+E-mail: hieu3210@gmail.com